 That’s because of the more concentrated amino-acid content – specifically L-theanine.
 This specialized brain-boosting molecule creates a synergy with caffeine and may help balance against coffee jitters, caffeine induced anxiety, or the potentially detrimental effects of having too much caffeine.

-- Did you Know: The caffeine in matcha is actually more complex than that of coffee; that’s a good thing, the stimulating properties from matcha stem from a range of caffeine-related molecules, xanthines.
+- Did you Know: The caffeine in matcha tea powder is actually more complex than that of coffee; that’s a good thing, the stimulating properties from matcha stem from a range of caffeine-related molecules, xanthines.

 Chocolate Matcha | Matcha with Chocolate